-Princess Margaret learns of how they have spent their whole lives in the institute and were even declared dead by the royal family, who were deeply embarrassed by their condition, yet how true is this plot from the Emmy-winning show?
+Princess Margaret learns of how they have spent their whole lives in the institute and were even declared dead by the royal family — who were deeply embarrassed by their condition — yet how true is this plotline from the Emmy-winning show?

 Who were Nerissa and Katherine Bowes-Lyon?

-The decision to place them in the Royal Earlswood Institution was taken in 1923, when their aunt Elizabeth married the future King George VI — and their cousin Princess Elizabeth would later become Queen.
+The decision to place them in the Royal Earlswood Institution was taken in 1923 when their aunt Elizabeth married the future King George VI.
+Their cousin Princess Elizabeth would later become Queen.

-In those days, having anyone in the family with 'mental deficiencies' was often a source of shame and after being forced to ditch their Germanic surname during the First World War, the British royal family were desperate to avoid further controversy.
+In those days, having anyone in the family with "mental deficiencies" was often a source of shame and after being forced to ditch their Germanic surname (Saxe-Coburg) during the First World War, the British royal family was desperate to avoid further controversy.